Wetland and Stream Mitigation Banking

-Because one of our banks, the Northern Virginia Stream Restoration Bank (NVSRB), pre-dates the USM, we have stream credits available in a second currency – Stream Condition Units.
-In some cases, the cost of mitigation requirement is less by using the NVSRB, particularly for low quality streams with small drainage areas.
-To calculate and compare the number of Stream Condition Units a project requires, simply enter the Reach Condition Index values obtained from the USM method into our NVSRB Credit Estimation Form, along with the drainage area size of each stream impact.
-By comparing the resulting cost per linear foot of impact from each method, you can easily verify which of our mitigation banks is the most economical stream mitigation choice.
+Because one of our banks, the Northern Virginia Stream Restoration Bank (NVSRB), pre-dates the USM, we have stream credits available in a second currency – Stream Condition Units (SCUs).
+In some cases, the cost of mitigation requirement is less when using SCUs from the NVSRB, particularly for low quality streams with small drainage areas.
+To calculate the number of SCUs a project requires, simply enter the Reach Condition Index values obtained from the USM into our NVSRB Credit Estimation Form (click link to download form), along with the drainage area size of each stream impact.

-If you have questions regarding these methodologies, how to request stream credits, or project-specific concerns, please contact us:
+If you have questions regarding these methodologies, how to request wetland or stream credits, or project-specific concerns, please contact us:

 A Brief Introduction to Banking